rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 ⭐ [**Foyada Mamaea Overhaul**](https://www.nexusmods.com/morrowind/mods/46424) by [Remiros(Flash3113)](https://www.nexusmods.com/morrowind/users/899234)\
  Completely overhauls Foyada Mamaea.

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 Core

 ⭐ [**Mamaea Awakened**](https://www.nexusmods.com/morrowind/mods/46096) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  In vanilla Morrowind, Mamaea is a dull maze of caves with nothing remarkable about them aside from the spine of bone down the center of the cavern network.
 This mod aims to make Mamaea a more memorable visit for the player.

 ⭐ [**Of Eggs and Dwarves - Gnisis Eggmine and Bethamez Overhaul**](https://www.nexusmods.com/morrowind/mods/51171)by [seelof](https://www.nexusmods.com/morrowind/users/4139826)\
 This mod rebuilds and expands the Gnisis Eggmine complex from scratch, which includes the Eggmine, the Lower Eggmine, the Underground Stream, and Bethamez.
 It also adds a quest, which asks the player to investigate the origins of the tremors that have been plaguing the eggmine ever since the Dwemer ruin was uncovered.
 Features actual earth quakes!

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 Core
+  * [x] 01 BCOM Patch

 [**The Island - Aln'Baldrahn**](https://www.nexusmods.com/morrowind/mods/43187) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  This mod adds a beautiful new island to the West Gash Region near Khuul.
 I actually made this mod as my interior/exterior showcase for the Tamriel Rebuilt project but I spent so much time on it and I liked it so much that I thought I would release it here for others to enjoy.